AbnerBaluyut/bluetooth_manager/README.md

 ## ✨ Features

 - 🔍 Scan for BLE devices nearby
-- 🔗 Connect and disconnect from devices
+- 🔗 Connect to a device by its ID
+- 🔧 Discover GATT services and characteristics
+- 📤 Send custom commands (e.g. `LED_ON`, `LED_OFF`)
+- 📥 Receive notifications from the BLE device
 - ✅ Request and handle runtime permissions (Android 12+)

 ---